Canon T7i versus Canon M100

 |Canon M3 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/30p||22.8||11.8||1169||72|

 |Canon T6s (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/30p||22.6||12.0||915||70|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the T7i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Canon T7i and Canon M100 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+In contrast, the M100 relies on live view and the rear LCD for framing.
+The adjacent table lists some of the other core features of the Canon T7i and Canon M100 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon T7i (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||6.0||12||no|